So, you're ready to retire?

 9. Prepare for losing your marbles.

 While you’re still fully sentient, think about what and who would be best for you when you lose your marbles.
 For your financial accounts, you have options such as limited and full agents, trusted contacts, and a future power of attorney that would only spring into action when the time had come.
-No one is perfect for these roles but it’s likely that someone is better than no one.
+No one is perfect for these roles but it’s likely that designating someone is better than no one.

 10. Lastly, embrace this new phase of your life.